reactioncommerce/reaction-docs/public-docs/graphql-developing.md

 - The default shop ID (this may go away): `context.shopId`
 - To check permissions: `context.userHasPermission(role, shopId)` (returns true or false)
 - MongoDB collections (NOT Meteor collections): `context.collections[CollectionName]`
+- A function to call a Meteor method: `context.callMeteorMethod` This is a no-op if running in the pure Node "devserver" app.
+- The `ReactionNodeApp` instance: `context.app`
+- App events object:
+    - To emit: `context.appEvents.emit`
+    - To listen: `context.appEvents.on`
+- To retrieve all functions registered as a specific type of function: `context.getFunctionsOfType(type)`
+- The app root URL: `context.rootUrl`
+- To convert a relative URL to absolute (prefix with the root URL): `context.getAbsoluteUrl(path)`

 ## How Auth Works